tetriscode/reagent-material-ui/README.md

 ```

 You can then use the Material UI components as you would normal reagent components.
 See the [Material UI docs](http://www.material-ui.com/#/components/app-bar) for more info about the different components.

-## License

-Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at
-your option) any later version.